Computer Technology Limited: Features

 Processors naturally had a number of interface slots bussed together, allowing connection to memory and peripheral modules as required.
 Memory modules had several, allowing them to be accessed by more than one processor as well as by disc controllers for DMA.
 Disc controllers could be connected to two processors as well as memory modules.
 All modules had a "1.x" type designation, for example, the original processor module was 1.11, memory modules were 1.2x, character peripherals were 1.3x, discs were 1.4x and magnetic tape devices were 1.5x.
 The standard interface was designated 1.01.

 The various building blocks could be assembled and configured to produce a fault-tolerant computer system.

 Distinctive features of the processor were memory-mapped I/O and an early version of segmented memory (similar to the later Intel 8086 but having both base and limit).
 The processor had 3 segment registers referred to as X, Y and Z. The X segment was read/execute only and used to map code segments (corresponding to CS in the x86 architecture).
 It was not possible to execute code in the Y and Z segments, which were used for data (roughly corresponding to DS and ES in x86).
 There were 8 addressing modes allowing access to data mapped by the segment registers in various ways.

 The memory segmentation, together with two execution states (Normal State and non-interruptible privileged Special State) made possible the implementation of a self-protecting operating system kernel (known as the Executive, or Exec).
-Such ideas were popular in British computer academia at the time and later were adopted by some US designs such as the Motorola 68000 and Intel 80286.
+Such ideas were popular in British computer academia at the time.
 Furthermore, the power system was set up as a peripheral with interrupt capabilities that gave the machine the ability to power down gracefully in an emergency.